Ozpyn/Oracle-Cloud-Lesson/readme.md

 In efforts to get more cusomers using their new infrastructure (using Ampere Arm), Oracle (the java people) made their free tier a fair bit more powerful.
 Usable processing power includes 4 cpu cores and 24 gb of ram.
 The resources can be split into multiple instances or pooled into just one.

+With such a compuing instance somebody could (for example): Host a website, Host a Minecraft Server, Have a remote VSCode Development Server, make a RESTful API, Host a Discord Bot, and many others.

 For the purposes of this lesson I suggest only allocating 2 cores and 8gb of ram to the Minecraft Server instance.
 (Oracle has support for changing the allocation of resources later on, if desired.)

 ## Create a VM Instance